 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-AIP & Paleo Tiger Nut Flour Pie Crust is a versatile crust that’s great for no-bake fillings.
+Tiger Nut Flour Pie Crust is a versatile crust that’s great for no-bake fillings.
 This crust is nutrient-dense, a little sweet and has a shortbread cookie-like texture.
-Also Gluten-free and Vegan.
+Paleo, AIP, Gluten-free and Vegan.

 Ingredients in Tiger Nut Flour Pie Crust

 This simple recipe has just a few ingredients: